 - Targeted therapy

-Either, one of these treatments, or a combination of these are used for the treatment of breast cancer.
+Either, one of these treatments, or a combination of these are usually used for the treatment of breast cancer.

 Hormone positive breast cancer patients mostly receive endocrine/hormone treatment.

 Following are some of the common signs and symptoms of breast cancer.

 - a new lump or thickened tissue in either breast